All Episodes

 You may be surprised to hear this from me today, but I find this is a very good day.

-For the first time in over three years, I was provided the opportunity to go before a court and refute these baseless charges that are the result of a political vendetta being acted out by Ronnie Earl.
+For the first time in over three years, I was provided the opportunity to go before a court and refute these baseless charges that are the result of a political vendetta being acted out by Ronnie Earle.

-Delay had another great line in this set of remarks.
+DeLay had another great line in this set of remarks.

-Because Ronnie Earl and the Democrat Party could not beat me at the ballot box and could not beat me on the floor of the House of Representatives.
+Because Ronnie Earle and the Democrat Party could not beat me at the ballot box and could not beat me on the floor of the House of Representatives, they are now desperately trying to challenge me in a courtroom.

 In short, I have been charged for defeating Democrats.